Welcome to today's edition of the Rush 24-7 podcast.

 Showed up wearing an orange sock cap and an orange hunting vest.

-Uh to trying to be a comedian, I guess, but I thought serious journalists took themselves very seriously and did not want to make make uh look like jokes.
+Trying to be a comedian, I guess, but I thought serious journalists took themselves very seriously and did not want to make it look like jokes.

-This is this they just, you know, they're like the rest of the Democratic Party in the liberal Cooksville blogosphere.
+This is this, they just, you know, they're like the rest of the Democratic Party and the liberal Cooksville blogosphere.

-They j and so they they just continue to try to prove to themselves they still have that power, refusing to understand where they currently are.
+And so they just continue to try to prove to themselves they still have that power, refusing to understand where they currently are.

-Michigan State Police said George Arthur Sekengus, 64 of Muskegon, Michigan, was wounded Sunday morning and wait a minute, Sunday.
+Michigan State Police said George Arthur Sikenga, 64 of Muskegon, Michigan, was wounded Sunday morning.

 This happened.